xavierleune/aerospike-client-php/doc/aerospike_construct.md

 ## Parameters

-**config** an associative array holding the cluster connection information.
+**config** an array holding the cluster connection information.
 One node or more (for failover) may be defined.
 Once a connection is established to a node of the Aerospike DB the client will retrieve the full list of nodes in the cluster and manage its connections to them.